Falls Prevention, Improve Your Balance with These Simple Yoga Exercises

 You have to avoid any motions that cause discomfort or are too strenuous.

 And, if you get tired quickly, do only the more manageable parts of the routine rather than the entire.
-The benefits of yoga for seniors are countless but don’t forget to see your doctor or physical therapist about fall prevention.
+The benefits of yoga for seniors are countless but don’t forget to see your doctor or physical therapist about falls prevention.
 It is generally better to have company at home when exercising for safety and supervision and if you need assistance.